heuklyd/papers/README.md

 # Papers

-This project gathers a few digitized mathematical papers of the 20th century, which are either hard to find online, or only available with low-quality typesetting.
+This project, online at [https://heuklyd.github.io/papers/](https://heuklyd.github.io/papers/) gathers a few digitized mathematical papers of the 20th century, which are either hard to find online, or only available with low-quality typesetting.
 The goal is to make these works more easily accessible and more pleasant to read.

 ## Typesetting